drekka/Locus/README.md

 }
 ```

-Apart from specifying the key of the setting you want to connect to there's really nothing more to it.
+The only argument is the key of the setting you want to connect to.

 ### Settings via the container